-- the advancement of our clinical trials for our AFP, MAGE-A10 and MAGE-A4 SPEAR T-cells, as well as of our clinical studies with our NY-ESO SPEAR T-cell beyond the setting of synovial sarcoma where preliminary evidence of efficacy and safety is established; - continuing to use our SPEAR T-cell platform to generate SPEAR T-cells for cancers where existing therapeutic approaches are limited; - continuing to understand, further enhance and improve the effectiveness and persistence of our SPEAR T-cell therapies; - the optimisation and expansion of our process development and manufacturing capabilities to maintain our leadership position in the TCR space; and - the continued expansion of our intellectual property portfolio.
+- the advancement of our clinical trials for our MAGE-A10, MAGE-A4 and AFP SPEAR T-cells.
+A key objective is to advance these wholly owned SPEAR T-cells further during 2018 with the aim of providing initial tolerability and response data for at least one wholly owned SPEAR T-cell during 2018; - continuing to use our SPEAR T-cell platform to generate SPEAR T-cells for cancers where existing therapeutic approaches are limited; - continuing to understand, further enhance and improve the effectiveness and persistence of our SPEAR T-cell therapies; - the optimisation and expansion of our process development and manufacturing capabilities to maintain our leadership position in the TCR space; and - · the continued expansion of our intellectual property portfolio.

-Generally, the remuneration arrangements adopted in 2017 recognise the greater demands placed on our CEO and senior executive team to deliver on our strategy and create value for our shareholders.
+Generally, the remuneration arrangements adopted in 2018 recognise the greater demands placed on our CEO and senior executive team to deliver on our strategy and create value for our shareholders.

-Finally, under the last approved Directors' Remuneration policy, the Board has discretion to pay Non-Executive Directors in the form of a mixture of cash and equity.
-As anticipated in the Remuneration Report for the period ended 31 December 2015, we implemented revised remuneration arrangements for Non-Executive Directors during 2016 so that such remuneration now comprises an award of a fixed number of share options, plus an additional number of share options or cash payment at the Director's election.
-The option awards and cash payments were established at competitive levels based on peer group data from comparable companies provided in a benchmarking survey undertaken by Radford consultants.
+Finally, under the last approved Directors' Remuneration Policy, the Board has discretion to pay Non-Executive Directors in the form of a mixture of cash and equity.
+The remuneration arrangements for Non-Executive Directors during 2017 comprised an award of a fixed number of share options, plus an additional number of share options or cash payment at the Director's election.
+The option awards and cash payments were made at competitive levels aligned with the 50th percentile of peer group data from comparable companies provided in a benchmarking survey undertaken by Radford consultants in 2016.